Rethinking Debugging Through Output

 return self._generate_full_output(core_logic)

-This approach reduces output tokens by 30-40% while maintaining quality, allowing more of the token budget to be spent on the unique, high-entropy portions of the fix.
+This approach reduces output tokens by 30-40% while maintaining quality, allowing more of the token budget to be spent on the unique, high-entropy portions of the fix where creativity and problem-solving are needed.

 Future Directions: Output-First Architecture

-The success of Chronos's output-centric approach points to several future directions:
+The success of Chronos's output-centric approach points to several future directions for debugging AI.

 1. Streaming Output Generation